andrewbremner3/PlayGroundSeries/README.md

 ### First: use Sklearn models for catagorical training and testing
 * Exploritory data analysis (EDA) to check on balance of the data set and to deal with catagorical fields.
-* Test sklearn models on split trainign data set for training time and accuracy (roc_auc_score used)
+* Test sklearn models on split training data set for training time and accuracy (roc_auc_score used)
 * Retrain with the model on the entire data set with the best accuracy score for final model, then test and sbmit with probabilities of exiting.
 * **Final Evaluation (area under roc curve) = 0.88159**
 ### Second: use a Neural Network build with Pytorch